VikParuchuri/tabled/README.md

 - `--detect_cell_boxes` by default, tabled will attempt to pull cell information out of the pdf.
 If you instead want cells to be detected by a detection model, specify this (usually you only need this with pdfs that have bad embedded text).
 - `--save_images` specifies that images of detected rows/columns and cells should be saved.

+After running the script, the output directory will contain folders with the same basenames as the input filenames.
+Inside those folders will be the markdown files for each table in the source documents.
+There will also optionally be images of the tables.

-The `results.json` file will contain a json dictionary where the keys are the input filenames without extensions.
-Each value will be a list of dictionaries, one per page of the input document.
-Each page dictionary contains:
+There will also be a `results.json` file in the root of the output directory.
+The file will contain a json dictionary where the keys are the input filenames without extensions.
+Each value will be a list of dictionaries, one per table in the document.
+Each table dictionary contains:

-- `text_lines` - the detected text and bounding boxes for each line
+- `cells` - the detected text and bounding boxes for each table cell.
+  - `bbox` - bbox of the cell within the table bbox
-  - `text` - the text in the line
+  - `text` - the text of the cell
+  - `row_ids` - ids of rows the cell belongs to
+  - `col_ids` - ids of columns the cell belongs to
+  - `order` - order of this cell within its assigned row/column cell.  (sort by row, then column, then order)
-  - `confidence` - the confidence of the model in the detected text (0-1)
+- `rows` - bboxes of the detected rows
-  - `polygon` - the polygon for the text line in (x1, y1), (x2, y2), (x3, y3), (x4, y4) format.
-The points are in clockwise order from the top left.
-  - `bbox` - the axis-aligned rectangle for the text line in (x1, y1, x2, y2) format.  (x1, y1) is the top left corner, and (x2, y2) is the bottom right corner.
+  - `bbox` - bbox of the row in (x1, x2, y1, y2) format
-- `languages` - the languages specified for the page
+  - `row_id` - unique id of the row
+- `cols` - bboxes of detected columns
-- `page` - the page number in the file
+  - `bbox` - bbox of the column in (x1, x2, y1, y2) format
+  - `col_id` - unique id of the column
 - `image_bbox` - the bbox for the image in (x1, y1, x2, y2) format.  (x1, y1) is the top left corner, and (x2, y2) is the bottom right corner.
-All line bboxes will be contained within this bbox.
+The table bbox is relative to this.
+- `bbox` - the bounding box of the table within the image bbox.
+- `pnum` - page number within the document
+- `tnum` - table index on the page

 ## Interactive App